keu/docs/learn/testing-airflow.md

 ## Debug interactively with dag.test()

-Airflow 2.5.0 introduced the `dag.test()` method, which runs directly in the DAG file and allows you to run all tasks in a DAG within a single serialized Python process.
-This allows for faster iteration when developing DAGs.
+Airflow 2.5.0 introduced the `dag.test()` method which allows you to run all tasks in a DAG within a single serialized Python process without running the Airflow scheduler.
+The `dag.test()` method allows for faster iteration and use of IDE debugging tools when developing DAGs.

+This functionality replaces the deprecated DebugExecutor.
+Learn more in the [Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/executor/debug.html).

+### Prerequisites

+Ensure that your testing environment has:

+- [Airflow 2.5.0](https://airflow.apache.org/docs/apache-airflow/stable/start.html) or later.
+You can check your version by running `airflow version`.
+- All provider packages that your DAG uses.
+- An initialized [Airflow metadata database](airflow-database.md), if your DAG uses elements of the metadata database like XCom.
+The Airflow metadata database is created when Airflow is first run in an environment.
+You can check that it exists with `airflow db check` and initialize a new database with `airflow db init`.

+You may wish to install these requirements and test your DAGs in a [virtualenv](https://virtualenv.pypa.io/en/latest/) to avoid dependency conflicts in your local environment.

+### Setup

-To set up `dag.test()`, you only need to add few lines of code to the end of your DAG file.
-If you are using a traditional DAG context, call `.test()` on the object the context is assigned to.
-If you are using the `@dag` decorator, call the method on a call of the decorated function.
+To use `dag.test()`, you only need to add a few lines of code to the end of your DAG file.
+If you are using a traditional DAG context, call `dag.test()` after your DAG declaration.
+If you are using the `@dag` decorator, assign your DAG function to a new object and call the method on that object.

 <Tabs
     defaultValue="traditional"